samvera-labs/samvera-nesting_indexer/README.md

 The [InMemory adapter](./lib/samvera/nesting_indexer/adapters/in_memory_adapter.rb) is a reference implementation (and used to ease testing overhead).

-SamveraND has implemented the [following adapter](https://github.com/ndlib/samvera_nd/blob/master/lib/samvera/library_collection_indexing_adapter.rb) for its LibraryCollection indexing.
+CurateND has implemented the [following adapter](https://github.com/ndlib/samvera_nd/blob/master/lib/samvera/library_collection_indexing_adapter.rb) for its LibraryCollection indexing.

 To define the adapter for your application: